raminsamadi123/hyprinstall/README.md

 # Setup
 ```
-To get started follow this tutorial note that as desktop you must use **sway**:
+To get started follow this tutorial note that as desktop you must use sway:
 https://www.youtube.com/watch?v=G-mLyrHonvU&t=367s
 ```